 Sponsorship of a mustang is a program that you can participate in with others for a lesser amount of money.
 The minimum monthly sponsorship is $25.00 per month.
 Each horse can have a maximum of 5 sponsors at $25/month.
 Sponsors will receive a photo and bio of their horse, updates and scheduled visitations.
 Sponsors will be recognized on the website and on a plaque on the stall door.
 If you are interested please contact us for a Placement Agreement or more information.

 Captain, a 9 yr. old Bay, was siezed as an 8 yr old stallion by humane officials in NY and sent to a local rescue, where he was gelded.
 The rescue restored his weight and health and then called us to further his training.
 In a scale of grades K through 12, he is probably an 8th grader and he will require an experienced and patient handler to bring him to his full potential.
 This intelligent, willing horse will, without a doubt, respond to the right person.
-In-house adopter is Miriam Myers-Burch
+Captain is starting saddle work.

 Charlotte is a 24 yr old, big boned 15h bay mare, came to the rescue at the age of 17, had never been handled but has learned to trust and love humans and can be groomed and led.
 She has been ridden and we think she likes it!
 She is very social and could be your best friend as well as a great companion horse.